3 Ways to Reduce Fuel Costs and Improve Fleet Fuel Efficiency

 If you don’t have a fuel card program in place, you’re likely spending more than you should on fuel.
 Fuel card programs are great for avoiding added expenses in a variety of ways.
 Did you know that, on average, for businesses not enrolled in a fuel program:

 For companies without a fuel card program, fuel purchases are often reported on an expense report or arrive as a line item on a statement.
-Therefore, you may not have the ability to detect unauthorized transactions.
+Therefore, you may not be able to detect unauthorized transactions.

 Unfortunately, most businesses don’t even realize they have a spending problem.
 The results only show up when they see a significant drop in fuel expenses after implementing a fuel card program.
 In fact, on average, businesses that move from no program to a managed fuel program realize savings of up to 15% on their overall fuel management costs.